ltsdw/Asts/README.md

 # Asts
-Asts (Another subs to srs) is a simple tool used to create cards to [Anki](http://ankisrs.net).
+Asts (Another subs to srs) is a simple tool inspired by [subs2srs](http://subs2srs.sourceforge.net/) used to create [Anki](http://ankisrs.net) cards.
 It doesn't work on Windows yet.

 # Dependencies